MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingkeyword.md

 > [!Important]
 > ProviderId, Level and Keyword are the primary means for filtering
 > events.
 Other kinds of filtering are possible but have much higher overhead.
-> Always assign a non-zero level and keyword to every event.
+> Always assign a meaningful non-zero level and keyword to every event.

 See [EVENT_DESCRIPTOR](../evntprov/ns-evntprov-event_descriptor.md) for details about the event keyword.